Secured by Design: History

 Secured by Design was created in 1989 as a response to perceived failings of the estates built in the UK's postwar era, with two focuses: the vulnerability of certain construction methods, such as doors or glazing that were considered easy for burglars to bypass; and the wider design of housing estates or urban areas, which often incorporated pedestrian routes that were thought to create escape routes for criminals.

-In the modern day, Secured by Design has developed into a wide set of standards and design approaches, including on road and footpath layouts, lighting, street furniture, public or communal spaces (like parks and playgrounds), fencing, planting, building positioning, and the materials used in construction.
-Urbanist Adam Greenfield argues that Secured by Design is based on the principles of Defensible Space, developed in the 1970s by architect Oscar Newman.
+Secured by Design developed into a wide set of standards and design approaches, including on road and footpath layouts, lighting, street furniture, public or communal spaces (such as parks and playgrounds), fencing, planting, building positioning, and the materials used in construction.
+Urbanist Adam Greenfield says that Secured by Design is based on the principles of Defensible Space, developed in the 1970s by architect Oscar Newman.

 The scheme is administered by Police Crime Prevention Initiatives, a limited company set up by the ACPO.
 After the ACPO's dissolution, ownership was transferred to the London Mayor's Office for Policing and Crime.
 The Director of ACPO Secured by Design in 2012 described the goals of the scheme as "reducing crime and the fear of crime through a blend of design and realistic physical security", claiming that "independent research shows that SBD properties suffer 50% less burglary" with other benefits across other forms of crime and the fear of crime.